isgasho/xs/README.md

 * $ sudo hkexpasswd/hkexpasswd -u joebloggs
 * $ &lt;enter a password, enter again to confirm&gt;

+WARNING WARNING WARNING: the -d debug flag will echo passwords to the log/console!

 Running Clent and Server
 --
 In separate shells A and B: